 - British Schools founded in 1808 by Joseph Lancaster, a Quaker.

 - National Schools founded in 1811 by Andrew Bell, an Anglican clergyman.
-The National Schools were voluntary schools paid for by the National Society for the Promotion of Religious Education (which is still in existence as The National Society) You can read about their schools on their web site.
+The National Schools were voluntary schools paid for by the National Society for the Promotion of Religious Education (which is still in existence as The National Society)

 - In the 1830s the public starts to demand more secular "general education".